JiscMonitor/monitor-uk/docs/INSTALL.md

 # For Developers

+Information about the JS and CSS assets, is in ```ASSETS.md``` - you need to choose between development and minified production assets.

 For production deployment guidance, see ```DEPLOY.md```.

 ## Dependencies

-* Ubuntu 14.04 - all dev has been done under this version of linux, but it ought to work under all flavours.
+* Ubuntu 14.04 - most dev has been done under this version of Linux, but it ought to work under all flavours.

-* OS X - installation requies xcode-select via ```xcode-select --install``` to compile libxml.
+* OS X - installation requires xcode-select via ```xcode-select --install``` to compile libxml.

 * Python 2.7 + pip, setuptools and virtualenv.
 If you are using Ubuntu, python, pip and setuptools should already be installed, then you can do: